kherrick/x-postpress-code/README.md

 </pre></x-postpress-code>
 ```

-Lazy load the code to be highlighted by using both the type and src attributes:
+Lazy load the content to be highlighted by using both the type and src attributes:

 ```html
 <x-postpress-code